Sugar sector growth likely to improve in Q4FY21: Ind-Ra

-New Delhi, March 28 (IANS) Sugar sector growth is expected to improve in Q4FY21, ratings agency India Ratings and Research (Ind-Ra) said.
+New Delhi: Sugar sector growth is expected to improve in Q4FY21, ratings agency India Ratings and Research (Ind-Ra) said.

 Accordingly, the improvement is expected to come on the back of the subsidy announced in December 2020 and a strong momentum in exports.